Getting started with Tehama Administration

 - Look for the entry in the list with your Desktop's name.

-• Download Tehama Client
+Download Tehama Client

-Download and install the Tehama Desktop Client ('Tehama App') and the Teradici PCoIP Desktop Client on to your device before attempting to launch a Desktop (other than 'Linux Legacy Desktops') from it.
+Download and install the Tehama Client and the Teradici PCoIP Client onto your device before attempting to launch a Desktop from it.

-This is a one time action per device.
+This is a one-time action per device.

 See the Download the Tehama Client onto Your Device section in the Desktops User Guide for more details.